PERICLEAN SCHOLAR AWARDS SUB-COMMITTEE (PSAS)

 Letters from faculty who nominate candidates for the Periclean Scholar Awards play a critical role in preparing and informing the selection committee.
 Because the committee members are unlikely to be experts in the nominated fields, the letters help make the case for nominees.

 The committee strongly suggests no more than one submission per faculty member per field.
-Also, please alert your nominee to the expectation that if presented with a Periclean Scholar Awards, s/he will give a presentation of the project to the Skidmore community on Friday, May 20th during Graduation Weekend.
+Also, please alert your nominee to the expectation that if presented with a Periclean Scholar Award, s/he will give a presentation of the project to the Skidmore community on Friday, May 19, during Graduation Weekend.

 Questions that nominating letters should address are: